h-bos/ghtorrent-sampler/README.md

 --seed <long>, use if you want to try to replicate the results.
 ```

-## Replicate Samples
+## Replicate Run

-To replicate previous sampling: use the same  `--seed` argument and validate that the exact same repositories where found with the "Samples hash" found in the output.
-The hash needs to be checked because some repositories might have been deleted from GitHub since last run, which will result in different samples even if the same `--seed` argument has been used.
+Use the same  `--seed` argument and validate the "Samples hash" found in the output.
+The hash needs to be checked because some repositories might have been deleted from GitHub since the last run.

 ## Example Output

 ```
 Sampling with arguments:
-* Language: C++
+* Language: Java
 * Number of samples: 1000
-* Number of ranges: 10
+* Number of ranges: 25
-* Number of samples per range: 100
+* Number of samples per range: 40
-* Seed: 2910
+* Seed: 8191

 {...}

-Samples info:
+Meta:
 * Max number of stars: 1056
 * Min number of stars: 0
 * Total size of repositories if cloned: 39616.48299999995 Megabytes, 39.61648299999995 Gigabytes